 But the man was beyond control.
 Instead of braking, his leg smashed down on the accelerator still harder; instead of keeping to his side of the road, he swerved crazily to the other side, leaping over the median strip.
 The women in the rear began to scream.

 Sage lunged sideward, making a wild grab for the steering wheel.
 Knott turned his head and stared with stupid, terror-stricken eyes at his boss.
 He gave a frightened yip and let go of the wheel.
 Eric Butcher reached over the front seat and gave Knott an almighty shove, ramming the chauffeur solidly against the driver-side door, even as he dove for the wheel himself.
 The ancient door gave a startled grunt and flung open, hurtling Knott out of the vehicle like a pathetic rag doll.

 Father and son were frenziedly trying to regain control of the vehicle.
 But it was too late.
 The Mercury traversed the expressway like a feral meteor and went tearing into a large Banyan tree.

 Sage’s last thought was no thought at all.
 His mind was just too fuzzed to comprehend anything.
 His skull was saturated with monster shrieks from every direction and all he could manage was to make a despairing grab for his little daughter.
 But he couldn’t find her.
-Then a blinding flash of lightening socked his brain, like a hundred silver spears, and Sage Butcher blacked out.
+Then a blinding flash of lightning socked his brain, like a hundred silver spears, and Sage Butcher blacked out.

 That same year…Wednesday, April 12…

 The playground of St. Teresa Children’s Home, an orphanage, was flourishing this warm evening.
 It was closing in on six pm and the sun would not call it quits for an hour still.